Aboriginal child protection: Australia

 In Australia, “Traditionally, the Aboriginal family was a collaboration of clans composed of mothers, fathers, uncles, aunties, brothers, sisters, cousins and so on.
 This size of family was the norm but is recognised in today's terms as an 'extended family'.”
 In 1983, a Family Court worker noted: "[T]he strength of family affiliation goes a long way to explain the preservation of a distinct culture that has defied assimilation despite aggressive government policies for over a century."
 Constitutionally, "The responsibility for legislating for children's welfare lies with each State and Territory Government in Australia."
 The Aboriginal Child Placement Principle was formulated in Australia in the late 1970s and 1980s.
 Different child welfare legislation in each state and territory make it difficult to determine the effectiveness of the principle. "[M]any Indigenous families prefer to make informal arrangements where possible for the care of children by extended family members.
 This distrust of the system is one of the reasons for the shortage of Indigenous carers in most jurisdictions in Australia."
+Recent studies have been carried out to see how partnerships can be used to fully understand the family structure in Aboriginal families and how to create partnerships to promote their wellbeing.